timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 also fails, the RP falls back to rsync.
 Furthermore, when the RP tries to use RRDP again on the next run, it typically starts by fetching the snapshot.

-A publication service operator SHOULD attempt to prevent these issues by closely monitoring performance metrics (e.g., consumed capacity, available memory, disk I/O, expected functioning of a canary RP outside their network, watch logs for unexpected fallbacks to snapshot).
+A publication service operator should attempt to prevent these issues by closely monitoring performance metrics (e.g., consumed capacity, available memory, disk I/O, expected functioning of a canary RP outside their network, watch logs for unexpected fallbacks to snapshot).
 Other than increasing the capacity, several other measures to reduce demand for bandwidth are discussed in what follows.

 The RRDP XML container and its embedded Base64-encoded content are highly compressible; compression typically reduces the volume of transferred data by approximately 50%.
-RRDP endpoints SHOULD support compression through proactive content negotiation (see [@!RFC9110, section 12.1]).
+RRDP endpoints should support compression through proactive content negotiation (see [@!RFC9110, section 12.1]).
-At a minimum, gzip content coding (see [@!RFC9110, section 8.4.1.3]) SHOULD be supported Additionally, servers are RECOMMENDED to support other widely used compression algorithms where feasible.
+At a minimum, gzip content coding (see [@!RFC9110, section 8.4.1.3]) should be supported Additionally, servers are recommended to support other widely used compression algorithms where feasible.
 Note that this implies that the Vary header field be sent on responses; see [@!RFC9110, section 12.5.5].